 - 1. You can configure only one domain.
 If the domain number is changed, adjacency is briefly disconnected. - 2.
 Before setting this command, you need to set the router-id command.
 Even if OSPFv3 has not been configured in config-rtr mode, OSPFv3 will be used for the interface for which this command is set.
 In this case, the router ID is automatically selected.
 Therefore, if you manually set the router ID later, the router ID being used is changed. - 3.
-If you specify no ipv6 router ospf < Domain-No > to delete the setting, the information set by the ipv6 ospf area command is also deleted if the < Domain-No > value is the same for both commands.
+When this command is set for the global network, if you use the no ipv6 router ospf command with <Domain-No> specified to delete the domain that has the specified domain number, this command is also deleted.
+In addition, when this command is set for the VRF, if you use the no ipv6 router ospf command with <Domain-No> and <vrf id> specified to delete the domain whose VRF and domain number match the specification, this command is also deleted.

-ipv6 ospf cost [OS-L3A]
+ipv6 ospf cost [OS-L3SA]